 If you are still eligible for work authorization when your expiration date is coming (in other words, if your underlying status allowing for work authorization has not expired), you may apply to renew it.
 This is done in much the same way as applying for an initial EAD, by filing Form I-765 and sending it to USCIS with the appropriate filing fee.

 Timing is an important consideration when renewing an EAD.
-As of early 2021, USCIS processing times for this form can range from two to 11 months, depending on eligibility category and which Service Center handles your region.
+USCIS processing times for this form tend to range from two to 11 months, depending on eligibility category and which Service Center handles your region.

 The bottom line is that, unless you file to renew well in advance of your expiration date, you might face a gap in your employment authorization.
 This could result in your employer terminating you.
 Alternatively, your employer might place you on unpaid leave (without benefits) until you receive work authorization once more.
 In any case, if you do not have a valid EAD and you don't have a visa type that automatically grants work authorization, you are not permitted to work in the United States.